RichardKnop/machinery/README.md

 * `QueueBindingArguments`: an optional map of additional arguments used when binding to an AMQP queue
 * `BindingKey`: The queue is bind to the exchange with this key, e.g. `machinery_task`
 * `PrefetchCount`: How many tasks to prefetch (set to `1` if you have long running tasks)
+* `DelayedQueue`: delayed queue name to be used for task retry or delayed task (if empty it will follow auto create and delate delayed queues)

 #### DynamoDB